Kevin Kadish: Career

 In 2015, Kadish worked with artists such as Garth Brooks, Daniel Powter, Miranda Lambert, O.A.R., A Great Big World, Jennifer Lopez, Fifth Harmony, Steven Tyler (Aerosmith), and others.

 In 2016, Kadish partnered with producer and songwriter Nathan Chapman (Taylor Swift, Keith Urban, Lady Antebellum, etc.) to form an artist development company, Starts With Music.
 In 2018, the company's first sign with Brynn Elliott, signed to Atlantic Records, and her first single "Might Not Like Me" had enormous success at radio.
 The company has also signed country artist Jake Rose who is currently on tour across the country with various country acts.

-In 2016, Kadish and collaborator Ben Burgess co-wrote “Whiskey Glasses” for up and coming country artist Morgan Wallen, which launched Wallen to superstardom.
+In 2016, Kadish and collaborator Ben Burgess co-wrote "Whiskey Glasses" for up and coming country artist Morgan Wallen, which launched Wallen to superstardom.
 In 2019, it was the most played song on Country radio according to Billboard (magazine) after spending more than 20 weeks in the top 10.
 It is estimated that the song will receive a Diamond Certification (10,000,000 units in the US) by the end of 2023.
 This would be the second song Kadish has penned to reach this milestone.

-More recently, Kadish co-wrote the certified platinum “Soul (Lee Brice song)” for Country star Lee Brice, “Drinkin’ It Wrong” for country singer Adam Doleac and has been developing singer/songwriter Sierra Carson with longtime collaborator David Baron (composer).
+More recently, Kadish co-wrote the certified platinum "Soul" for Country star Lee Brice, "Drinkin' It Wrong" for country singer Adam Doleac and has been developing singer/songwriter Sierra Carson with longtime collaborator David Baron.